amirsharapov/aiocdp/README.md

 ### Scope

 This library is built to be "one and done" with the exception of performance optimizations or bug fixes.
-This library should not depend parts of the CDP spec that are not related to the core functionality of the protocol.
+This library should limit the dependencies it has on the CDP spec with the exception of starting / stopping sessions and other core functionality.

 ### Motivation